holandes22/slides/pip-and-virtualenv/source/slides.rst

 virtualenv is in PyPI, so you can install it using pip (or easy_install if you leave in the stone age)

+**As of python 3.3, virtualenv is included in the python standard library: PEP 405**

 To create a virtualenv, simply run::

     $virtualenv venv